bazooka-ci/bazooka/docs/home/build_configuration.md

 # Build Configuration

-The entire configuration of your build is contained in a `.bazooka.yml` file at the root of your repository.
+The entire configuration of your build is contained in a `.bazooka.yml` file in the root of your repository.
+As the file extension suggests, a Bazooka build descriptor must be a valid YAML file.

 This page details the configuration options available.

 ## Language